The Bandwidth Theorem in Sparse Graphs: Introduction

 \section{Introduction}

 A central topic in extremal graph theory is to determine minimum degree conditions which force a graph $G$ to contain a copy of some large or even spanning subgraph $H$.
-The prototypical example of such a theorem is Dirac's theorem~\cite{dirac1952}, which states that if $\delta(G)\ge\tfrac12 v(G)$ then $G$ is Hamiltonian.
+The prototypical example of such a theorem is Dirac's theorem~\cite{dirac1952}, which states that if $\delta(G)\ge\tfrac12 v(G)$ and $v(G)\ge 3$, then $G$ is Hamiltonian.
 Analogous results were established for a wide range of spanning subgraphs~$H$ with bounded maximum degree such as powers of Hamilton cycles, trees, or $F$-factors for any fixed graph~$F$ (see e.g.~\cite{kuhnsurvey} for a survey).
 One feature that all these subgraphs~$H$ have in common is that their \emph{bandwidth} is small.
 The bandwidth of a graph~$H$ is the minimum $b$ such that there is a labelling of the vertex set of~$H$ by integers $1, \ldots, n$ with $|i-j| \leq b$ for every edge $ij$ of~$H$.
 And indeed, it was shown in~\cite{bottcher2009proof} that a more general result holds, which provides a minimum degree condition forcing any spanning bounded degree subgraphs of small bandwidth.
-This result is by now often called the bandwidth theorem.

 \begin{theorem}[Bandwidth Theorem~\cite{bottcher2009proof}] For every $\gamma >0$, $\Delta \geq 2$, and $k\geq 1$, there exist $\beta>0$ and $n_0 \geq 1$ such that for every $n\geq n_0$ the following holds.
 If $G$ is a graph on $n$ vertices with minimum degree $\delta(G) \geq \left(\frac{k-1}{k}+\gamma\right)n$ and if $H$ is a $k$-colourable graph on $n$ vertices with maximum degree $\Delta(H) \leq \Delta$ and bandwidth at most $\beta n$, then $G$ contains a copy of $H$. \end{theorem}